 - Cut out the processed, refined foods from your diet wherever possible.
 Excess sugars, bleached flours and trans fats are the biggest dietary stressors on the planet.
 Check out this article on a nutritionist's advice for a stronger immune system.

 - Follow some sort of mindfulness practice every day.
 Whether that’s meditation, walking the dog or just reading; try to be in the present moment as much as possible.

 - Put your phone down and switch off your notifications because one of the biggest things we can do for our health is spend less time on social media.

 - Guard your time fiercely.
 Say no more so you can say ‘hell yes’ to the things that light you up the most.

 Kinder than you have ever been.
 Invest in self care daily.
 I promise that you deserve it.

-If you want more, check out this article on 21 ways you can kick stress out of your life.
+If you want more on ways to de-stress, check out this article on 21 ways you can kick stress out of your life.